-"Employee" means any person who is employed (1) by the county; (2) as a service employee of a contractor or subcontractor pursuant to one or more service contracts and who expends any of his or her time thereon.
+"Employee" means any person who is employed (1) by the County, except student interns; or by Nassau Community College, except for student workers (2) as a service employee of a contractor or subcontractor pursuant to one or more service contracts and who expends any of his or her time thereon.
 Such employees shall include but not be limited to: hotel employees, restaurant, food service or banquet employees; janitorial employees; security guards; parking attendants; health care employees; gardeners; waste management employees; and clerical employees; (3) by a CFAR and who expends at least half of his or her time on the funded project/program or property which is the subject of county financial assistance; (4) by a service contractor of a CFAR and who expends at least half of his or her time on the premises of the CFAR and is directly involved with the funded project/program or property which is the subject of county financial assistance; or (5) as a service employee of a county lessee or by a service contractor of a county lessee and who expends at least half of his or her time on the leased premises.
 Any person who is a managerial, supervisory or professional employee shall not be considered an employee for purposes of this definition.

-"Employer" means the county and any entity or person who is a CFAR or a service contractor of a CFAR, county contractor or subcontractor, county lessee, or a building services contractor or subcontractor of a county lessee, except that Nassau Community College shall not be considered an employer for purposes of this law.
+"Employer" means the county and any entity or person who is a CFAR or a service contractor of a CFAR, county contractor or subcontractor, county lessee, or a building services contractor or subcontractor of a county lessee, except that Medicaid funded assisted living program facilities that were providing services within Nassau County prior to 2006 and who continue to provide such services shall not be considered an employer for purposes of this law.